tmpethick/tmpethick.github.io/_sources/posts/2024-06-10-polyak-stepsize.md

 - The Polyak stepsize can also adapt to strongly convexity, which is treated in {cite:t}`hazan2019revisiting`.
 - The method requires knowledge of the optimal value, $f(x^\star)$. {cite:t}`hazan2019revisiting` removes this requirement by paying a logarithmic factor in the complexity.
 - The stochastic case {cite:p}`gower2021stochastic,garrigos2023function`, which also uses a hyperplane projection approach.
+- See Ch.
+5 in {cite:t}`boyd2003subgradient` for an example of the subgradient method with Polyak stepsize ({prf:ref}`alg-polyak`) applied to finding a point in the intersection of convex sets.

 ---
 ```{bibliography}